 The 29-year-old moved to Hollywood in 2010 after working on the stand-up circuit and TV in Australia, and within months landed a role in ‘Bridesmaids’ playing Kristen Wiig’s flatmate.
 It was a tiny part but here’s the thing about Rebel Wilson – she’s got a knack for stealing every scene she appears in.
 Within two weeks, she signed up to six new films, including ‘Pitch Perfect’.
 The sequel, out this week, opens with Fat Amy flashing her vagina to President Obama on his birthday in front of a crowd of thousands.

+Okay, let’s talk about that opening scene in ‘Pitch Perfect 2’.
+You end up dangling in mid-air with a split leotard in a massive concert hall.
+Is it true that you went to circus school to prepare?
 ‘Yes!
 I trained really hard.
 I had to, because there are no stunt girls my size.
 It was either me or a completely new start to the film.
 I chose to suffer for the sake of comedy.
 It was pretty scary.
 I am afraid of heights, but I just sucked it up.
 And I had Spanx on – with a butt crack drawn on.
 No one really saw my butt.’

+Fat Amy is such a brilliant character.
+How much of you is in her?
 ‘Fat Amy is very confident.
 She’s overly confident.
 I’m not a maniac in real-life.
 I’m more sensible.
 But a lot of people have told me that I am comfortable in my own skin.
 I have always had that.’

+Where does that inner confidence come from?
+And where can I get it?
 ‘I don’t know.
 I was shy as a kid, but I always had confidence in my skills and abilities.
 I mean no one thought I would be a professional actress.
 That doesn’t happen to girls like me.
 People were just like: Yeah, right.
 But I said: “I can do it.
 Why not?”
 And I just went about doing it.’

+What was your ambition when you arrived in LA?
 ‘My original goal was to get in just one Hollywood film.
 That would be sweet.
 But after “Bridesmaids” I booked six movies in two weeks.
 Even though I only had four scenes in the film people remembered me.
 When you’re starting out it’s not like you’re given all these amazing roles.
 You really have to make your own opportunities, and do the best with the material you’re given.’

+After ‘Bridesmaids’ did you find fame, all the red carpet stuff intimidating?
 ‘It’s strange because I’m a person who values what’s up here [taps the side of her head].
 I never cared too much about fashion.
 Now that’s changed and I have to pay attention.
 I’ve actually become really into it.
 I’m creating a clothing line in October.’

+Why a fashion label?
 ‘I think maybe I wasn’t into fashion before because fashion never cared for me.
 I was like: whatever, I’ll just wear my tracksuit.
 Now I realise there’s such a market for plus-size clothing that’s still cool and trendy and fits really well and is nice fabrics.’

 ‘A lot of people are shocked that I have two degrees’